Skyshader77/Lacryma-Hydra/chapter12.typ

 Majorian puffed their cheeks, posturing their shoulders to accentuate their muscles in the same manner as Domitian.
-"Livia please!
-I am a Magister Militum, the highest ranking military man in the Empire!
-You must respect me!"
+"Livia, please!
+I am the Magister Militum, the highest ranking military man in the Empire!
+You must show me the respect I deserve!"

 "You did not attain it by merit but by woos.
 My father chose you over Ordogan after I begged him day and night."